CodexLink/GeM-ESSAC/README.md

 So far, this project currently involves in my personal preference.
 And when I say personal preference, it is my usual environment sensors and other unusual features (such as Deauthering someone in a WiFi-Network) that I plan to embed on this project.
 So far here's the planned set of features to be done.

 - **Built-In**
-  - **Real Time Scan an Update with AJAX Implementation for Web Display**
+  - **Real-Time Scan an Update with AJAX Implementation for Web Display**
   - **Usual Environmental Sensors** (CCS811 and SHT3X, Customizable)
   - **Firebase Data Integration for Data Viewing**
   - **Functional Timer Debugger** (For Other Uses)